Advertising agencies and font licensing . . .

 With confusion comes risk of misuse that could lead to litigation.

-Today, fonts are used in virtually every media that exists.
+Fonts are used in virtually every media that exists.
 However, fonts are perhaps the most taken for granted tool in any creative toolbox.
 Imagine your retention results if all but Arial and Times New Roman were removed from your workflow.

-Font licensing is confusing.
+Font licensing is extremely confusing.

 In the early days of “desktop publishing” up to around 2008 there was generally only one model of font licensing called a “desktop” font license.
 This license was the basic license for design and print and was all that was required in our industry.